 - (a) See "Compensation Discussion and Analysis Bonuses" for a description of equity and non-equity incentive plan compensation for executive officers under our incentive bonus plan.
 As described, executive officers are entitled to receive a cash payment upon the achievement of certain financial performance measures.
 At the executive officer's election, such officer may receive stock in lieu of a portion of the cash payment, a portion of which is restricted stock.
-For the purposes of this table, (i) the cash amount shown under "Payouts Under Non-Equity Incentive Plan Awards" is the actual cash the officer received after making an election, if any, to receive a portion of his or her performance bonus for 2006 in the form of stock, and (ii) the number of shares shown under "Payouts Under Equity Incentive Plan Awards" is the actual number of shares of stock received by such officer after making an election, if any, to receive a portion of his or her performance bonus for 2006 in the form of stock.
-Such cash payments and stock awards were earned during 2006 but were not paid or distributed until 2007.
+For the purposes of this table, (i) the cash amount shown under "Payouts Under Non-Equity Incentive Plan Awards" is the actual cash the officer received after making an election, if any, to receive a portion of his or her performance bonus for 2007 in the form of stock, and (ii) the number of shares shown under "Payouts Under Equity Incentive Plan Awards" is the actual number of shares of stock received by such officer after making an election, if any, to receive a portion of his or her performance bonus for 2007 in the form of stock.
+Such cash payments and stock awards were earned during 2007 but were not paid or distributed until 2008.
 The Compensation Committee did not modify or waive any of the criteria applied to determine if the incentive plan awards show above were earned.
-For an explanation of the amount of salary and non-equity incentive plan awards in proportion to total compensation, see "Compensation Discussion and Analysis General Compensation Objectives" above. - (b) Includes 5,437, 1,767, 1,663, 2,078 and 3,741 restricted shares for Messrs.
-Coker, Bell, Mertes, Pace and Steele, respectively.
-The restrictions will terminate with respect to half of these restricted shares on March 14, 2008, and with respect to the remainder of these restricted shares on March 14, 2009, provided that the respective officer remains employed by the Company through and including such dates.
-If the respective officer's employment with the Company terminates prior to March 14, 2008, he will forfeit all of these restricted shares but he shall be entitled to receive a cash payment as a consequence of such forfeiture equal to \$32,701 for Mr. Coker, \$10,625 for Dr. Bell, \$10,000 for Mr. Mertes, \$12,500 for Mr. Pace and \$22,500 for Mr. Steele.
-The officer is not entitled to any such cash payment if his employment with the Company terminates subsequent to March 14, 2008. - (c) The options listed were granted on December 29, 2006 and are 10-year incentive stock options exercisable 25% upon grant, and 25% beginning on each of the first, second and third anniversaries of the date of grant.
-The options listed were granted under either the 1997 Stock Incentive Plan or the 2006 Equity Incentive Plan, as noted.
+For an explanation of the amount of salary and non-equity incentive plan awards in proportion to total compensation, see "Compensation Discussion and Analysis General Compensation Objectives" above. - (b) Includes 6,931, 2,448 and 3,060 restricted shares for Messrs.
+Coker, Mertes and Steele, respectively.
+The restrictions will terminate with respect to half of these restricted shares on March 6, 2009, and with respect to the remainder of these restricted shares on March 6, 2010, provided that the respective officer remains employed by the Company through and including such dates.
+If the respective officer's employment with the Company terminates prior to March 6, 2009, he will forfeit all of these restricted shares but he shall be entitled to receive a cash payment as a consequence of such forfeiture equal to \$56,625 for Mr. Coker, \$20,000 for Mr. Mertes and \$25,000 for Mr. Steele.
+The officer is not entitled to any such cash payment if his employment with the Company terminates subsequent to March 6, 2009.